SeyedAmirTafrishi/FilterFeroMagnetKalmanIMU/README.md

 There is no dependencies for the offline code.
 However, in order to run the real-time version, the following packages are required:

-- Requires a web camera and an IMU sensor.
+- Requires an IMU with magnetometer sensor for real experiment.

 ## Website
 (https://www.amirtafrishi.com/)